 Invoice Home has an old-looking user interface.
 You have to look around a bit to familiarize yourself with its functionalities.

-While it’s great that you can customize your invoice, there’s a logo gallery (Clipart, People, Jobs) that I truly hope people aren’t using.
+While it’s great that you can customize your invoice, there’s a logo gallery (Clipart, People, Jobs) that I genuinely hope people aren’t using.
 Your branding must be unique and professional, so a couple of elements and a font won’t do the trick.
 There’s a great selection of templates (read: themes and fonts), but I went for a clean and professional look (see the example above).

 4. Invoice2go